Thesky-9/docs-ultra-news/shortcode.md

 > How to configure?

 1. Select __Most comments__ shortcode from editor
-2. Fullfill title and subtitle and number of items
+2. Fulfill title, subtitle and number of items

 ![youtube-video-2](_images/shortcodes/most_comment_config.png)